zevilz/WebServerCloudBackups/README.md

 Changelog
 ---------

+- 29.07.2025 - 1.10.1 - Added support for mariadb-dump instead of mysqldump wich deprecated in MariaDB 11.0.1
 - 23.06.2024 - 1.10.0 - Added support for daily backups for each day of month
 - 23.03.2024 - 1.9.2 - Added `--ignore-missing-args` to rsync for suppress vanished files warnings
 - 18.03.2024 - 1.9.1 - Fixed files exclusion with ssh protocol